Digitaliko/sendvelo/approval-tool/docs/PRODUCT_POSITIONING.md

 > 4. Check email 10 times
 > 5. Lose track of versions
 >
-> SendVelo fixes this.
+> Thumbway fixes this.
 Just say:
 > 'Send this proposal to john@client.com for approval'
 >
 > ChatGPT sends it.
 John clicks a link.
 Approves in 30 seconds.
 You get notified instantly.